 Serving disadvantaged people in the community to improve quality health services and foundation for a living healthy and fruitful life.

-Omot Olok Dang: is the founder of GmTc, born and raised in Gambella, Ethiopia.
-He came to U.S 1993 as a refugee from South Sudan and for the past sixteen years, he has worked as health care provider.
-He has an associate degree in health science from Salt Lake Community College, Bachelor of Science in Environmental and sustainability studies from the University of Utah, and Master of Public Health (MPH) from American Public University.
-He is currently, working for Mayo clinic at St. Mary’s Hospital.
+Omot Olok Dang: is the founder of GMTC, born and raised in Gambella, Ethiopia.
+He came to the United States as a refugee from South Sudan and for the past sixteen years, he has worked as health care provider.
+He has Bachelor of Science in Environmental and sustainability studies from the University of Utah, and Master of Public Health (MPH) from American Public University.
+Mr. Dang is working for Mayo clinic at St. Mary’s Hospital Rochester Minnesota.